jondowson/zkp-data-quality/README.md

 ## Project Overview

-The ZKP-Data-Quality collection of proofs follow this pattern.
+The ZKP-Data-Quality collection of proofs meet these two objectives.

 ### 1. Proof of Provenance.
-The first objective is to process a dataset by computing cryptographic hashes for each row and then construct Merkle Trees to represent both the original and sorted datasets.
+The first objective is to process a dataset by computing cryptographic hashes for each row and then construct Merkle Trees to represent these hashes and a sorted version of the hashes.
-The original dataset is sorted outside of the proof for more efficient circuit computation.
-However, a proof of provenance is created to ensure that both the sorted and unsorted versions of the dataset can be traced back to the original dataset.
+The hashes are sorted outside of the proof for more efficient circuit computation.
+However, a proof of provenance is created to ensure that both the sorted and unsorted versions can be traced back to the original dataset.
 This avoids any chance of data quality claims being attributed to the wrong dataset.

 ### 2. Proof of Quality Aspect.
 The second objective is to generate and verify ZKPs to confirm a given quality aspect, all without exposing the underlying data.
 There are various data quality aspects such as row-uniqueness or row-completeness that proofs can be generated for and these aspects can be seen as subfolders under the lib/ folder.
+Note - see the section on ISO data quality for informationabout data quality standards.

 ## Features